iangreenleaf/tanked/Readme.md

 ## Logging ##

 Any logging/debug output *must* respect `ENV["LOG"]`.
 If this variable is not set, no logging should occur from the tank code.
-Failure to obey this rule is punishable by sever heckling.
+Failure to obey this rule is punishable by severe heckling.

 Logging utilities *should* respect the standard log levels (as described in the [Logger docs](http://www.ruby-doc.org/stdlib-2.0/libdoc/logger/rdoc/Logger.html)) and limit logging to `DEBUG`, `INFO`, and `WARN`.